lammps/lammps/doc/src/Developer_grid.rst

 the grid cells (owned+ghost) the processor owns.
 These 4 methods allocate memory for 2d (first two) and 3d (second two) grid data.
 The two methods that end in "_one" allocate an array which stores a single value per grid cell.
-The two that end in "_multi" allocate an aray which stores *Nvalues* per grid cell.
+The two that end in "_multi" allocate an array which stores *Nvalues* per grid cell.

 .. code-block:: c